Programs & Class Trips

 Agriculture Present [Shotwell 4-H Building]—hands-on investigations

-Primary grades — 'The Plant Program' [Early Spring]?
+Primary Grades — 'The Plant Program' (March/April, $3 per student)

 This program highlights plants.
 It is suitable for grades 1-3.
 There are 6 stations for each grade level.
 Some topics progress through more than one grade level.
-The programs run from 2 to 2 1/2 hours [snack/lunch may be added.]
-The program can run with a minimum of or no parent volunteers.
+The programs run for about hours [snack/lunch may be added.]
+The program can run without parent volunteers, but a maximum of 6 per visit is allowed.

 Grade 1: Water [water to land ratio on Earth], Seed Dispersal [how do seeds move] What's in a Seed [look at the inside of seeds], What do Plants Need [what is necessary for plants to grow], Tops & Bottoms [which part do we eat], Flower Garden [plant flowers to take home]